Hua Hin Championships

-The Hua Hin Championships (also known as the WTA Thailand Open) was a women's tennis tournament on the WTA Tour played on outdoor hardcourts in Hua Hin, Thailand.
+The Hua Hin Championships, also known as the WTA Thailand Open, was a WTA 250 tennis tournament on the WTA Tour played on outdoor hardcourts in Hua Hin, Thailand from 2019 until 2024.

 History

 On debut in 2019, the event was sponsored by Toyota and was also known as the Toyota Thailand Open.
 Initially, the event was classified as a WTA International tournament, but has been a WTA 250 tournament as of the 2023 edition; the first to be played since the rebranding of WTA tournament categories in 2020.
 The tournament did not take place in 2021 and 2022 due to COVID-19 pandemic.
 It was replaced by the WTA Singapore Open in 2025.

 A low-level men's and women's Challenger Tour event was previously held in the same location in 2015 and 2017 in November.